 - an ambitious survey of local authority practice.

-We will combine a wide range of publicly available data sets to understand more about the common features that are associated with early years and school readiness outcomes.
-We want to learn about differences between areas that are similar in profile (eg, socioeconomic) but have contrasting levels of school readiness (ie, reaching a good level of development in the early years foundation stage, EYFS).
+We combined a wide range of publicly available data sets to understand more about the common features that are associated with early years and school readiness outcomes.
+We wanted to learn about differences between areas that are similar in profile (eg, socioeconomic) but have contrasting levels of school readiness (ie, reaching a good level of development in the Early Years Foundation Stage (EYFS)).

-We will look at data from sources that have not typically been analysed in relation to school readiness.
+We looked at data from sources that had not typically been analysed in relation to school readiness.
 These include indicators from the Fingertips Public Health England data, the Access to Healthy Assets and Hazards dataset from the Consumer Data Research Centre and other datasets from gov.uk (eg, access to public libraries).

-We will develop and pilot a detailed interview framework that we can use with local authority partners to enable us identify:
+We developed and piloted a detailed interview framework that we can use with local authority partners to enable us to identify:

 - local authority representatives’ views about the practices, policies and contextual factors that make the biggest difference to children’s outcomes.

-We will include information about specific services offered to families (eg, parenting courses, perinatal mental health support), assessment tools used (eg, what, when, how, by whom) and specific practices adopted by LAs (eg, methods to increase engagement with and quality of services).
-The dataset will also include qualitative responses from local authority representatives.
+We included information about specific services offered to families (eg, parenting courses, perinatal mental health support), assessment tools used (eg, what, when, how, by whom) and specific practices adopted by LAs (eg, methods to increase engagement with and quality of services).
+The dataset also included qualitative responses from local authority representatives.

-Our ultimate aim is to extend the project to survey every local authority in England.
-We’ll make a decision about whether or not to do this at the end of the pilot phase.
+Our ultimate aim was to extend the project to survey every local authority in England.

-Throughout the project, we’ll be identifying opportunities to share both our methods and our findings.
-We’ll work closely with local authorities and other stakeholders to identify the information that is useful for them to deliver services, as well as to identify how to make project findings as useful as possible.
+Throughout the project, we identified opportunities to share both our methods and our findings.
+We worked closely with local authorities and other stakeholders to identify information that is useful for them to deliver services, as well as to identify how to make project findings as useful as possible.

 Nesta will use this work to identify promising opportunities for innovation projects within our fairer start mission and to share with LAs in England to support work to improve outcomes for children and families.